sahinhamza/kodluyoruzgaming/README.md

 - [Live](#live)

 ## General info
 This is my final project at Kodluyoruz K140 Istanbul Front-End Web Development Bootcamp.
-There are several basic game.
 There are several games that I created using react.

 ## Technologies
 Project is created with: